jtchen2k/jtchen2k/README.md

 ### Hi there 👋

 - 🗞 Code is poetry.
-- 🌱 Currently an undergraduate in ECNU
+- 🌱 Currently an undergraduate at ECNU
 - 📫 You can find me in my Tg Channel [@Hertz2000](https://t.me/Hertz2000).

 #### Coding status last week ⌨️